Due to the Coronavirus emergency, tuition fees for 2021/22 have been halved. The amounts are listed below.

 If you are a foreign student in receipt of a grant from the Italian government, you are eligible for total exemption from fees on request.

 If you are a grant holder of the Autonomous Province of South Tyrol, you will receive the reimbursement of the fees paid for the academic year.
 Any fines due to late payment will not be reimbursed.

 Please note: if you are enrolled in a post-graduate programme, you are not eligible for a reimbursement of university fees.

 Further information is available here.

 Delayed payment will result in a fine (30 Euro) being levied.

 In case of delayed payment your online account will automatically be blocked.
-Consequently you won't have access to the Cockpit and you won't be able to enrol to exams.
+Consequently you won't have access to my SNS and you won't be able to enrol to exams.
 Students who have not paid their fees are unable to sit exams, nor can they transfer to another university or to another course.

 Please contact the Student Secretariat.

 Here you can download your receipts as pdf files.